 Rujing Stacy Huang is a scholar, singer-songwriter, composer/sound artist, and lyricist.

-As a Graduate Teaching Fellow, she has been awarded the Certificate of Distinction in Teaching by the Derek Bok Center for Teaching and Learning at Harvard for multiple times.
+As a teacher, she has been awarded the Certificate of Distinction in Teaching by the Derek Bok Center for Teaching and Learning at Harvard for multiple times.
 She has taught courses across disciplines and sub-fields, including "Music in Cross-cultural Perspectives," "Foundations of Tonal Music," and a General Education course titled “Classical Chinese Ethical and Political Theory,” the third most enrolled undergraduate course at Harvard.

 Currently, Rujing is developing a new area of expertise in media and technology studies.
 Since 2017, she has been studying music technology (electronic music composition/improvisation, sound design, music engineering) at Harvard under Hans Tutschku and at Massachusetts Institute of Technology (MIT) under Florian Hollerweger and Peter Whincop.